rvl/bower2nix/README.md

 The resulting derivation is a `bower_components` directory which is ready to use in your project's build process.

-There is a small example within the `test` subdirectory of this repo.
+There is a small example within the `example` subdirectory of this repo.

 ## Fetch Bower